kodingkoning/poplar/README.md

 - [RAxML-NG](https://github.com/amkozlov/raxml-ng)
 - [ASTRAL-Pro3](https://github.com/chaoszhang/ASTER)

-#### Optional dependency:
+#### Optional for downloading NCBI data:

 - [NCBI Command-line Tools](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/), for downloading NCBI data

-### Recommended installation

-The recommended process for Linux installation is running `setup.sh`.
-This will create a conda environment `poplar_env` with the tools that can be installed through conda, as well as download the tools that are not installed with conda (BLAST, RAxML-NG, ASTRAL-Pro).
-The files will be downloaded to the current directory, and the paths will be added in the worker initialization through `parsl/config.py`.

 ## Parsl Configuration

+Parsl is a Python package used to manage parallel tasks.
+It can manage multiple Slurm job allocations, as it does in Poplar, and oversees running parallel and sequential tasks in Poplar.

 Parsl requires a configuration file with information required to launch the tasks.
-Information about the scope of options is available in Parsl's documentation, and the file in `parsl/config.py` offers a template to build on for poplar.
+Information about the scope of options is available in Parsl's documentation, and the file in `parsl/config.py` offers a template to build on for Poplar.
 Parsl uses "block" structures, an abstraction the [Parsl documentation](https://parsl.readthedocs.io/en/stable/userguide/execution.html) defines as "the most basic unit of resources to be acquired from a provider."
 In the Slurm context, a block can be one or more nodes, and the number of blocks can change throughout the execution.

 The key things that need to be changed when moving to a new machine are:

-- conda environment activation, in `worker_init`.
+- conda environment activation, in `worker_init` (automatically set with `setup.sh`)
-- PATH for tools that are not installed with conda, in `worker_init`.
+- PATH for tools that are not installed with conda, in `worker_init` (automatically set with `setup.sh`)
-- partition name for the slurm partition to be used, in provider `partition`.
+- partition name for the slurm partition to be used, in provider `partition`
-- nodes per block, maximum blocks, walltime, also within provider, based on the machine and the job being run.
+- nodes per block, maximum blocks, walltime, also within provider, based on the machine and the job being run

 Parsl allows Poplar to be run on systems other than those with Slurm, and Parsl's documentation describes how to use other types of providers, including cloud and local execution.
 [Parsl Documentation](https://parsl.readthedocs.io/en/stable/userguide/execution.html) describes the variety of options.

 ## Input

 The pipeline accepts a JSON file matching the format of the `dataset_catalog.json` that comes with a download from NCBI's genome datasets.
-The JSON file specifies the relative locations of the file contianing FASTA files.
+The JSON file specifies the relative locations of the genome and gene data files.

 ### Example/Test Run

-Requires the NCBI Command-line Tools, which can be installed via conda with: `conda install -c conda-forge ncbi-datasets-cli`

 Download the Pleurotus dataset via: `datasets download genome taxon 5320 --include genome,gff3,cds`, and then unzip the downloaded `ncbi_dataset.zip`.